Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 73: 12/22/25: Doing LC 250 on Two Pointer
 Did a couple of problems today.
 Did a two pointer problem that was easy adn going to do some more.
 Did valid palindrome 2 medium by myself in under 2 minutes
 So far is 2

+## Day 74: 12/23/25: Doing LCD 250 on Stack
+Doing nothing but stack problems today.
+Did two so far but getting tired.
+Might take a nap.
+Did asteroid collision and an aesy